hmtechnology/woocommerce-store-hours-checker-plugin/README.md

 ## Configuration
 1. After activation, go to the "WooCommerce Store Hours" settings page in the WordPress admin panel.
 2. Configure the store hours for each day of the week and set the timezone.
+3. Optionally, set specific days such as holidays, special occasions, or any other events when the store will be closed.
-3. Customize the error message and CSS styles on the "Store Hours Settings" page.
+4. Customize the error message and CSS styles on the "Store Hours Settings" page.
-4. Optionally, reset store hours to default settings using the provided button.
+5. Optionally, reset store hours to default settings using the provided button.

 ## Screenshot
 ![Screen](https://github.com/hmtechnology/woocommerce-store-hours-checker-plugin/blob/main/screenshot/screenshots-0.jpg)